keithyuen/neo4j-graphrag-etf-analysis/README.md

 - **Core Graph Data Model**: Represent ETFs, companies, and sectors as nodes; relationships capture holdings and classifications.
 - **Graph RAG**: Graph structure is combined with semantic search to improve precision, trustworthiness, and explainability.
 - **AI LLM**: Using Ollama to host Mistral 7B Instruct with strong cost effectiveness, fast inference and self-hosting.
 It’s well-suited for GraphRAG, where Neo4j provides precise facts and the model delivers concise, grounded answers with low latency.
+- **Tech Stack**: Technology stacks are chosen to be self-hosted on personal computer with Docker Compose.

 ## UI Screenshot